abelardojarab/vim-config/.vim/plugged/flutter-tools.nvim/README.md

   },
   debugger = { -- integrate with nvim dap + install dart code debugger
     enabled = false,
-    run_via_dap = false, -- use dap instead of a plenary job to run flutter apps register_configurations = function(paths)
+    run_via_dap = false, -- use dap instead of a plenary job to run flutter apps -- if empty dap will not stop on any exceptions, otherwise it will stop on those specified -- see |:help dap.set_exception_breakpoints()| for more info exception_breakpoints = {}
+    register_configurations = function(paths)
       require("dap").configurations.dart = {
         <put here config that you would find in .vscode/launch.json>